RockLogicGmbH/.github/.github/pull_request_template.md

 ## 🛠️ **Implementation Details**

-_Describe the specific modifications introduced in this change._
+[REPLACE_ME: Describe the specific modifications introduced in this change]

 ---